 6. Appy Hour

-If you are staying in Reykjavík and plan on drinking (especially in March if you’re there on Iceland Beer Day), download Appy Hour.
-This app is a must to help you save money whilst drinking.
-Anyone who has visited Iceland will tell you how expensive alcohol is, but thanks to Appy Hour you can at least try to stay within budget.
+If you are staying in Reykjavík and are going drinking (especially in March if you’re there on Iceland Beer Day), it’s really recommnded to download Appy Hour.
+This app will help you find the best deals on beer, and other drinks in Reykjavik.
+Anyone who has visited Iceland will tell you how expensive food and drink here is, but the Appy Hour app gives you at least a chance of staying within budget by lowering the cost of alcholic drinks.

 The app will show you when and where happy hours are taking place, plus the cost of a beer so you can figure out where and when to go drinking.
-The Appy Hour app is free so make sure you download it.
+The Appy Hour app is free for both iPhone and Android.

-I always recommend Waze, whatever the country.
-Waze is a great alternative to Google Maps, if anything, it’s better (there’s a reason Google purchased it).
+You may be wondering “Does Waze work in Iceland?” and the answer is yes!
+This is my faveorite map app, no matter where I am traveling but it is one of the handiest apps to have whilst in Iceland.
+You may wonder, why not just use Google Maps?
+Personally, I think Waze is a lot better.
 The app allows people to report accidents, police, speed cameras, traffic etc. It’ll detect when you or others using the app are in traffic, and accesses traffic information.
-It uses this + the user submitted data to calculate the best journey, and if something happens when on the route it’ll figure that out, and calculate an alternative to save you time.
-You can also use it to find petrol/gas stations.
+It uses this and the user submitted data to calculate the best journey, and if something happens when on the route it’ll figure that out, and calculate an alternative to save you time.
+You can also use it to find petrol/gas stations and it’ll list the most recent pricing data.

 Plus you can share your journey, so people can see when you’re going to arrive or just keep an eye on where you are if you’re worried about safety.
 It also lets you make an account, record how far you traveled and lets you get cute little user icons that show up on the map.